 It’s Never Too Late!

-I’m pretty sure you’ve heard of the saying, “You can’t teach an old dog new tricks.”
-But, this definitely is not true!
+I’m pretty sure you’ve heard the saying, “You can’t teach an old dog new tricks.”
+But this definitely is not true!

 Be assured that it is never too late to start training your dog now.